cdinger/adifrb/README.md

 # ADIFrb

-A rubygem to parse, manipulate, and manage ADIF logs and records.
+A rubygem to parse, manipulate, and manage [ADIF](https://adif.org/315/ADIF_315.htm) amateur radio logs and records.

 ## Installation